cambridge-ceu/csd3/applications/RStudio.md

     ## qt/5

-    These are side notes on installation of Qt5 according to https://forums.linuxmint.com/viewtopic.php?t=306738, but no longer necessary for reasons above.
+    These are side notes on installation of Qt5 according to https://forums.linuxmint.com/viewtopic.php?t=306738, though no longer necessary for reasons above.

     ```bash
     git clone git://code.qt.io/qt/qt5.git